OceanDynamicsUConn/GroupManual/roles_and_responsibilities.md

   One of the PI's critical tasks is to identify interesting and relevant scientific problems for our group to puzzle over.
-This requires a broad and deep understanding of field and creativity and luck.
+This requires a broad and deep understanding of the field and creativity and luck.

 2. **Pursue funding**: